 Instead, it’s a better idea to plug the address into Google Maps or Waze and evaluate a number of possible routes, taking into account traffic information, construction, toll roads, accidents, and a variety of other factors to make the most efficient choice to get you to dinner, on time, and with the least amount of hassle.

-Most importantly, you’d do all those things BEFORE getting getting underway.
+Most importantly, you’d do all those things BEFORE getting underway.

 Sure, sometimes it’s tempting to launch a campaign across a wide variety of media channels and with no specific targeting, and just see what happens.
-But, unless you’re really sure that you’ve got an irresistible offer, such free-spirit marketing is a pretty dumb idea, especially for the smaller marketing budgets of small and medium businesses.
+But, unless you’re really sure that you’ve got an irresistible offer, such free-spirit marketing is a pretty dumb idea, especially for smaller marketing budgets.